 - Poison Ivy

 - Heat rash

 Before we get to how to get rid of a rash naturally, let’s look at the common causes and risk factors of a rash.
 The type of rash can also explain the cause of the rash.
 For example, if you have a stress rash, then the cause is stress, and a poison ivy rash is caused by poison ivy.

 Causes and Risk Factors

 In general, rashes are caused by skin inflammation which in turn can have many causes.
-One of the most common forms of a rash is contact dermatitis which is caused when a substance of some sort irritates the skin.
+One of the most common forms of a rash is contact dermatitis, which occurs when a substance of some sort irritates the skin.
 Contact dermatitis may cause mild redness of the skin or a rash of small red bumps.
-A more severe reaction may cause swelling, redness, and larger blisters.
+A more severe reaction may cause swelling, redness and larger blisters.